chrisx8/simple-personal-site/README.md

 ## Manage content

-- Access the management portal at the URL you set in `site_config.env`
+- Access the site and you'll be prompted to enter the Admin Panel
 - Log in with the admin account you just created.
-- Create a homepage by clicking `Add` next to `Homepages` on the management portal.
+- Create a homepage by clicking `Change` next to `Homepage` on the Admin Panel.
 Fill out the About Me section and save.

-  **NOTICE: Only the latest homepage object is recognized.**
 - Create other items as needed.

 **Congratulations!
 Now you have your personal site!**